DesertEagleDerek/mdr-item-tracker/OVERLAY.md

 The tracker and overlay should be grouped in order for them to display as intended.
 After locking both of the sources you can move the group without disturbing the size and position values.
 My canvas is set to 1920x1080 pixels.
 If your canvas is a different size then you might need to scale the group and center it afterwards.
 Right click on your group and then go to `Transform > Center Horizontally` to properly align it.

-This overlay is not compatible with the double row variant, only the normal sized tracker.
+The overlay graphic was designed for the regular sized tracker.
+It's not compatible with the double row, quad row, or vertical variants.

 The double row variant wasn't intended to be used in a video capture session, it's for people who have trouble seeing the smaller icons and don't care about recording or streaming their runs.
+It has not been tested with any video capture software.